-A history of many physical complaints beginning before age 30 years that occur over a period of several years and result in treatment being sought or significant impairment in social, occupational, or other important areas of functioning.
+Somatization disorder symptoms include a history of many physical complaints beginning before age 30 years that occur over a period of several years.
+The symptoms tend to result in a person seeking out treatment for them through multiple healthcare providers.
+The disorder also typically results in significant impairment in social, occupational, or other important areas of functioning.

 Each of the following criteria must have been met, with individual symptoms occurring at any time during the course of the disturbance: